-Last week, the U.S. Department of Agriculture (USDA) and the U.S. Environmental Protection Agency (EPA) released a joint letter to state and tribal regulators encouraging market-based, collaborative approaches to reduce excess nutrients in waterways.
+Last month, the U.S. Department of Agriculture (USDA) and the U.S. Environmental Protection Agency (EPA) released a joint letter encouraging market-based, collaborative approaches to reduce excess nutrients in waterways.
 But, few other details were offered on how to best take this approach.
-Now that the EPA has released some clarifications around the Waters of the U.S. ruling, it appears new efforts could be on the horizon.

-Comparable to a cap and trade program, this approach ties downstream municipalities to upstream partners through voluntary efforts to reduce nutrients in waterways.
-This approach focuses on reducing nitrogen and phosphorus and leveraging cost-effective projects that would be more affordable than removing nutrients at a water treatment plant.
-An exchange also provides point source polluters the chance to purchase offsets from nonpoint sources.
-This approach has been tried in the Ohio River Basin, and the Iowa League of Cities is spearheading an effort to adopt a nutrient reduction exchange in Iowa.
-Their efforts include a nascent registry within the Iowa Department of Natural Resources.
-Critics of this approach include Food and Water Watch.
+Comparable to a cap and trade program, the nutrient reduction exchange ties downstream municipalities to upstream partners through voluntary efforts.
+This approach focuses on reducing nitrogen and phosphorus by leveraging cost-effective projects that would be more affordable than removing nutrients at a water treatment plant.
+This strategy has been tried in the Ohio River Basin.

 Environmental impact bonds have been used recently by major cities to finance infrastructure projects to improve water quality, particularly from stormwater runoff.
-Washington, D.C., first used this financial tool in 2016, followed by recent announcements by Baltimore and Atlanta to issue their first environmental impact bonds.
+Washington, D.C. first used this tool in 2016, followed by Baltimore and Atlanta.
 What makes environmental impact bonds different from other green bonds is that they use a “pay for success” model focused on achieving environmental outcomes, which requires them to have a measuring and monitoring component for investors.